Liberty Events reserves our right to refuse service to anyone.

 WEIGHT CLASSES - ADULT

-GI WEIGHT **Weights are WITH Gi for Adults. **
+GI WEIGHT - ALL BELTS - **Weights are WITH Gi for Adults. **

 NO GI WEIGHT **Weights are WITHOUT Gi for Adults. **